matrclock/.github/profile/README.md

 # Matr Clock
 The open source, hackable, synchronized, self-hosted, multi-purpose, forever clock.

-The Matr client is wafer thin, requiring only the ability to display an animated gif.
-The Matr server is nearly as simply, requiring only a gif be served.
-Other features are optional, but strictly so.
-B client and server are easy to implement, reimplement, extend and hack.
+Matr clocks works on a single server supplying one or more clients.
+While the original Matr clock is based on a slick LED RGB matrix display, there is no requirement that any given Matr clock be based on anything other than the ability to display a gif.
+The server simply serves a gif.
+The client simply displays it.